bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 built using the `bevy_render` toolbox.
 It doesn't touch the actual shading, but it does set up a common `RenderGraph` and a set of standard `RenderPhases`.

-The main thing `bevy_core_pipleline` does is add two new subgraphs to the render
+The main thing `bevy_core_pipeline` does is add two new subgraphs to the render
 graph: `Core2d` and `Core3d`, each introduced by their respective plugins.

 ### Forward vs Deferred Rendering